blchinezu/cec-client-mqtt-bridge/README.md

 This lets you send commands and receive answers from the `cec-client` binary through MQTT.

- - To send commands you publish into `cec/client/tx`
+ - To send commands to `cec-client` you publish into `cec/client/tx`
- - To read answers you subscribe to `cec/client/rx/TRAFFIC`
+ - To listen for `cec-client` output you subscribe to `cec/client/rx/TRAFFIC`

 --------------------------------------------------------------------------------